False attribution: Incorrect identification of source

 One particular case of misattribution is the Matthew effect.
 A quotation is often attributed to someone more famous than the real author.
-This leads the quotation to be more famous, but the real author to be forgotten (see also: obliteration by incorporation).
+This leads the quotation to be more famous, but the real author to be forgotten (see also: obliteration by incorporation and Churchillian Drift).

 Such misattributions may originate as a sort of fallacious argument, if use of the quotation is meant to be persuasive, and attachment to a more famous person (whether intentionally or through misremembering) would lend it more authority.

 In Jewish biblical studies, an entire group of falsely-attributed books is known as the pseudepigrapha.

 Fallacy

 A fraudulent advocate may go so far as to fabricate a source in order to support a claim.
 For example, the "Levitt Institute" was a fake organisation created in 2009 solely for the purposes of (successfully) fooling the Australian media into reporting that Sydney was Australia’s most naive city.

 Contextomy (quoting out of context) is a type of false attribution.